G-Core/product-documentation/documentation/reseller-support/cdn-service-management.md

 <alert-element type="caution" title="Caution">

 To disable regions for your clients, you must also disable the “World” region.
-Otherwise, the balance won't work correctly.
+Otherwise, the balancer won't work correctly. dash, does it mean they can only click world if they select all other regions?
 </alert-element>

 4\.
 Save changes.